-New student intake at Wittenborg University of Applied Sciences rose by 15% this year.
+New student intake at WUAS rose by 15% this year.

 “It is one of our most diverse group of students so far,” said Wittenborg registrar, Santosh Aryal.
 The new students are from at least 24 different countries: France, Zimbabwe, Italy, Romania, St Martin, Syria, Greece, Venezuela, Indonesia, Finland, Nigeria, the Netherlands, Ghana, Belarus, Pakistan, Korea, India, China, Nepal, Kenya, Ukraine, Russia, Vietnam and Iran.

 The diversity among them once again proves Wittenborg’s status as one of the most international institutes of higher education in the Netherlands.
 Aryal said the university also gained two “new” nationalities – from Finland and Belarus – meaning it is the first time students from these countries are studying at Wittenborg.

 “We are happy with the growth and especially with the high level of diversity.
 The admissions team worked hard throughout the summer and we are pleased with the results,” Aryal said.

 One of the new students from Vietnam, Bui Hoang Minh Thu, said that so far the Netherlands has “exceeded” her expectations: “I am overwhelmed by how friendly people have been.
 I chose the Netherlands because of its international environment, the fact that its degrees are recognised widely abroad, and the education is very affordable.”
 She will be doing an IBA in Marketing & Communication.